hi-rustin/hi-rustin.rs/_brags/2024-life-brag.md

 - 2024-02-11: No IELTS exercises :(
 - 2024-02-18: 1 IELTS Reading exercise and 3 shadowing exercises
 - 2024-02-25: No IELTS exercises :(
+- 2024-03-10: 1 IELTS Reading exercise :(
+- 2024-03-17:
+  - Goals: 2 IELTS Reading exercises, 2 IELTS Listening exercises and 2 English In Use exercises
+  - Achieved: TBD

 ### Driving

 - 2024-02-25: Tried to sign up, failed :(
+- 2024-03-10: Signed up, waiting for the exam
+- 2024-03-17:
+  - Goals: Pass the first exam
+  - Achieved: TBD